bernardosecades/feeder/README.md

 ## Thechnical side

+We have used ports and adapters architecture, that allow us can change infrastructure of repository or logs really easy and make unit test in a easy way as well.

+We could have put other structure folder like domain, infrastructure, application ... but in this case we keep simple because is a really small service so we don´t want increase the complexity of structure folders or more layers in this case.

 ## Timeout and signal system

 We solve with context propagation, `signal.NotifyContext` and `context.WithTimeout` to close the application following the